Readri205/MS4_shopfront/README.md

     * Add other products like foods and other items associated with wines.
     * User functionality for users to delete their account directly.
     * Add marketing tools for product messaging to registered and other users where they 'opt-in' for such material.
+    * A more extensive and complete footer will be completed to account for more detailed contact mechanisms and links to core principles and values of the organisation and how it operates
+    * make the footer consistently sit at the foot of all pages.
+    * Add links to social accounts to provide an easer user experience for users to register and login using their social accounts.

 ## Technologies Used